sorentwo/soren-website/_drafts/patterns-of-stability.md

 So, with the notion of unpredictable behavior firmly in mind let's write some tests that we can implement our circuit breaker against.
-We'll start off simple with some predictable specs to identify expected behavior before getting chaotic.
+We'll start off simple with some predictable, deterministic specs to identify expected behavior before getting chaotic.

 ```ruby
 require 'rack/test'